 In addition, solicitors are qualified and regulated:

-- In England and Wales this is through the Solicitors Regulation Authority
+- In England and Wales, it's through the Solicitors Regulation Authority

-- In Scotland, it is through the Scottish Law Society
+- In Scotland, it's through the Scottish Law Society

-- In Northern Ireland, this is through the Northern Ireland Law Society
+- In Northern Ireland, it's through the Northern Ireland Law Society.

 If something goes wrong, you or your dependants have access to redress through the relevant body's complaints service and compensation fund.